Venture Kick

 Grant in 2023

-Planeto is an energy transition company that specializes in providing energy planning software solutions aimed at decarbonizing the heating energy supply in buildings.
-The company develops energy efficiency software that facilitates the creation of district heating and cooling networks, connecting buildings to renewable energy sources.
-This approach enables clients to achieve a sustainable and clean environment, contributing to broader efforts in the energy transition.
+Planeto is an energy transition company specializing in energy planning software solutions.
+It focuses on developing energy efficiency software aimed at decarbonizing the heating energy supply in buildings.
+The company's offerings include district heating and cooling networks that facilitate the connection of buildings to renewable energy sources, thereby enabling clients to achieve a sustainable and clean environment.

 Inverto